jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/achievability/programming-language-programmed-within-itself.md

 Code Base,

 What if a machine instruction becomes a command object with a binaral?
 The binaral is an instruction executable by the CPU.
-Does this open up possibilities to take even more out of the code base?
+Might this open up possibilities to take even more out of the code base?

 JJ